YeabsiraNigusse/Amharic-E-commerce-Data-Extractor/README.md

 - ✅ **Advanced Fine-tuning**: Comprehensive hyperparameter optimization (NEW)
 - ✅ **End-to-End Pipeline**: Complete workflow automation (NEW)

-## 🎯 Feedback Resolution

-### Original Issues (Scored 0/10):
-1. ❌ "No implementation for model fine-tuning was present"
-2. ❌ "No implementation of a complete end-to-end pipeline"

-### ✅ FIXED - Now Implemented:
-1. **Comprehensive Model Fine-tuning** with hyperparameter optimization, cross-validation, and advanced training strategies
-2. **Complete End-to-End Pipeline** with full workflow automation from data ingestion to model deployment

-See `IMPLEMENTATION_FIXES_SUMMARY.md` for detailed information about the fixes.

 ## Branches

 - `main`: Main development branch